ayazhantn/de1-Term2/README.md

  # Project Overview

 The goal of this project is to apply knowledge and skills learned during the Data Engineering 1: SQL and Different Shapes of Data course.
-The project involves building an ETL pipeline in Knime, setting research questions and analyzing them to get insights about customer behavior and sales trends.
+The project involves building an ETL pipeline in Knime, setting research questions and analyzing them to get insights about customer behavior and sales trends from the Brazilian E-Commerce Dataset.

  # Data Description
 Source: Kaggle - [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce)